AkashSingh19/reviewing-a-pull-request/README.md

+## Welcome to the world of github games
-## Welcome to awesome game of Tetris
+## Welcome to the awesome game of Tetris

 A project based learning activity for people who are getting started with Git and GitHub.
 You can play the game at: https://pucoy332.github.io/github-games/